LuisEA97/ui-components-templates/README.md

 ### TailwindCSS extension for Visual Studio Code

-**I highly recommend install `Tailwind CSS IntelliSense` extension in Visual Studio Code, in order to get suggestions of tailwind styles when you are coding**
+**I highly recommend to install `Tailwind CSS IntelliSense` extension in Visual Studio Code, in order to get suggestions of tailwind styles when you are coding**

 ## Setting up HeadlessUI